PragmaticCoding/PragmaticCoding.github.io/docs/_beginners/part8.md

 ```

 Now our production code runs with a delay, and our test code completes in less than 1 second.

-Which means that we've simulated the problem.
+I'll admit that this is a bit of a cheat.
+In a real world example you don't have the luxury of simulating a database without latency for your automated testing.
+But in the real world, you never run automated tests against an actual database.
+What you would have to do is create `Mocking` classes for the database connections that can respond instantly and in exactly the way that you want - every time.
+But that is way beyond the scope of this tuturial.

 # The Solution: A Background Thread